 a) obey the reasonable verbal and written instructions of the College Head, Deputy College Head, Residential Support Assistant and Resident Advisors, as well as any other staff member from MRS or Monash University (such as Monash Security) who is acting to protect the interests of MRS and the wellbeing of residents;

 b) obtain written permission from the relevant Head if the resident wishes to:

-- (i) move from his or her allotted accommodation to another accommodation;
+- (i) move from his or her allotted accommodation to another accommodation; or

-- (ii) have a visitor/guest to stay in their room overnight, or be present in the Hall complex between midnight and 7:00am, which in the case of a resident aged under 18 years will also first require the approval of their parent or caregiver;
+- (ii) have a visitor/guest to stay in their room overnight, or be present in the Hall complex between midnight and 7:00am, which in the case of a resident aged under 18 years will also first require the approval of their parent or guardian;

 c) obtain permission from the Head (which may or may not be granted at the Head's absolute discretion) prior to having a party or gathering and if granted, pay all costs associated with the party or function, including costs incurred by MRS where MRS' costs may include but are not limited to items such as security personnel, cleaning, rubbish removal, repairs, etc. Any decision relating to the granting of permission for a gathering will be made with due consideration of the benefits to both the community and individual of such a gathering, as well as any potential detrimental impacts of the gathering – with the community taking priority over the individual;

 d) participate to the best of their ability in the communal life of their accommodation complex, and in their conduct, always show consideration for other residents;